Skip to main content

 Statutory Changes — November 1, 2025

-Oklahoma made material changes to the OAC 252:641 framework effective November 1, 2025, affecting certified installer responsibilities and procedures.
-Key areas of change include:
+Oklahoma changed the OAC 252:641 framework effective November 1, 2025.
+These changes affect what certified installers need to do and how they do it.
+Key areas of change include responsibilities and procedures.

 • Updated certification requirements and renewal procedures